T-Mobile lines up against Apple in Samsung lawsuit

 The move by T-Mobile on Wednesday follows a similar position taken last week by Verizon Wireless.
-T-Mobile, which cited 2011 holiday sales as one of its primary concerns, is the fourth largest U.S. mobile service, while Verizon is the biggest.
+T-Mobile is the fourth largest U.S. mobile service, while Verizon is the biggest.

 The legal battle between Apple and Samsung has been building since April, when Apple sued Samsung in a California federal court for infringing its intellectual property rights.